pkal42/github-copilot-agents-in-sdlc/README.md

 # Tailspin Toys

 This repository contains the project for a 1 hour guided workshop to explore GitHub Copilot Agent Mode and related features in Visual Studio Code.
 The project is a website for a fictional game crowd-funding company, with a [Flask](https://flask.palletsprojects.com/en/stable/) backend using [SQLAlchemy](https://www.sqlalchemy.org/) and [Astro](https://astro.build/) frontend using [Svelte](https://svelte.dev/) for dynamic pages.
+The games list page displays game information including titles, descriptions, ratings, categories, and publishers.

 To begin the workshop, start at [docs/README.md](./docs/README.md)